MOSvisio/flask-creator/README.md

 - create a new flask application :

-flask-creator create [name of your application]
+flask-creator create --app [name of your application]

+- create requirements.txt file :

+flask-creator generate --require